everleepham/bank-antiscam-app/README.md

 5. **Trust Score Calculated (Rule-Based)**
    - Suspicious connection → −20 pts
-   - New account → −10 pts
+   - New account → −5 pts
    - Same IP/MAC as 5+ users → −30 pts
-   - If the user logins from a different country → -30 pts
+   - If the user has circular transaction → -30 pts
    - Spend >2x average → −30 pts

-     - *Can be recovered if justified*
+     - *Final score stored in Redis for ultra-fast lookup*

-   - Final score stored in Redis for ultra-fast lookup
+     - For the clearer flow explanation, **checkout the doc AntiScamFlow.md**

 6. **Limitations based on Trust Score**